coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 Armor to be made into magic armor must be masterwork armor, and the masterwork cost is added to the base price to determine final market value.
-Additional magic supplies costs for the materials are subsumed in the cost for creating the magic armor---half the base price of the item.
+Additional magic supplies costs for the materials are subsumed in the cost for creating the magic armor—half the base price of the item.

-Creating magic armor has a special prerequisite: The creator's caster level must be at least three times the enhancement bonus of the armor.
+Creating magic armor has a special prerequisite: The creator’s caster level must be at least three times the enhancement bonus of the armor.
 If an item has both an enhancement bonus and a special ability, the higher of the two caster level requirements must be met.